 Written by Leila Buck*

 Dramaturgy by Salma Zohdi

-Mix and Match Written by Leila Buck in collaboration with the actors, and directed by Tamilla Woodard, Mix and Match (Working Title) is an immersive, interactive theatrical event that invites the audience into the journey of two families – one Lebanese and (mostly) Muslim, the other Irish and (mostly) Catholic — as they prepare to be joined in marriage.
-As witnesses to the families’ struggles along the way, and guests at the wedding itself, audiences are invited to eat, dance and engage in an intimate, playful and profound exploration of the challenges, questions, surprises and joys of connecting across borders of all kinds.
+Written by Leila Buck in collaboration with the actors and director Tamilla Woodard, Mix and Match (Working Title) is a theatrical event that invites the audience into the journey of two families – one Lebanese and (mostly) Muslim, one Irish and (mostly) Catholic – being joined in marriage.
+As guests at the wedding, and witnesses to the families’ struggles before, during, and beyond, audiences are invited to eat, dance and engage in an immersive, interactive exploration of the challenges and joys of connecting across all kinds of borders.

-*Fueled by improvisations with Melis Aker, Ali Andre Ali, Caitlin Nasema Cassidy, Rawya El Chab, Gamze Ceylan, Pete McElligott, Victoria Nassif, Kelley Rae O’Donnell, Heather Raffo, Jens Rasmussen, and Rasha Zamamiri
+*Fueled by improvisations with Melis Aker, Ali Andre Ali, Hend Ayoub, Caitlin Nasema Cassidy, Rawya El Chab, Gamze Ceylan, Evan Maltby, Pete McElligott, Victoria Nassif, Kelley Rae O’Donnell, Heather Raffo, Jens Rasmussen, Amy Lynn Stewart and Rasha Zamamiri